 - You should check the 'important bits'.

-- Once you've agreed it, the report will be sent to your funding body and to the Disability and Wellbeing Service at LSE
+- Once you have agreed it, the report will be sent to your funding body and to the Disability and Wellbeing Service at LSE.

-- The funding body will then send you a letter approving the recomendations and confirming that everything is in place.
+- The funding body will then send you a letter approving the recommendations and confirming that everything is in place.
 This letter will tell you what steps to take next.

 - Follow the guidance in the letter to get your equipment and support in place.
 The Disability and Wellbeing Service can help you if you have any difficulties at this stage.